ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * Reference: This field contains a pointer to the public specification for the type of trust anchor.

-This registry has been initially populated with the values in {{table-edhoc-ta-types}}.
+This registry has been initially populated with the entries in {{table-edhoc-ta-types}}.

 ## Expert Review Instructions # {#iana-expert-review}